RicoPopovitch/Vtxor/README.md

     return decrypted;
 }
 ```

-xors the encrypted data back to its original values then returns the results as a `std::string`
+strings do not appear on string searches

-strings will not appear in string pool at all
+you can read thru all the strings in the pool if you want but they will not be there even in their encrypted state
 ![nopdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/stringpool.png)

 they will look like this if viewed with no pdb
 ![nopdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/nopdb.png)

-strings will look like this if viewed in ida with a pdb
+they will look like this if viewed with a pdb
 ![pdb](https://raw.githubusercontent.com/RicoPopovitch/Vtxor/main/images/pdb.png)